keleviss/labrinth/read.md

 ## Game Overview

 **LABRINTH** is a terminal-based maze game where you navigate through a labyrinth filled with enemies that chase you based on simple movement logic.

-###How to Play
+The game offers three difficulty levels, a scoreboard system, and the ability to customize the maze map.
+Though inspired by Pacman, the gameplay is distinct, providing a fresh take on the maze genre.

 1. Objective: